Explainable AI Decision-Making in Human-AI Groups

 A closed-loop machine teaching framework that uses explainable robot demonstrations and particle filters to model and adapt to individual and group beliefs, improving human understanding of robot decision-making in teams.

-The approach dynamically models and updates individual and team beliefs about a robot’s decision-making policy—modeled via Inverse Reinforcement Learning (IRL) in an Markov Decision Process (MDP) framework by observing user test responses and robot demonstrations (Jayaraman et al., 2024).
-Demonstrations are selected based on information gain from simulated counterfactuals, with belief updates performed via custom Bayesian filters.
+The framework combines counterfactual reasoning, particle filter-based belief modeling, and pedagogical scaffolding.
+It dynamically models and updates individual and team beliefs about robot decision-making policies captured using Inverse Reinforcement Learning (IRL) in an MDP framework from user test responses and robot demonstrations (Jayaraman et al., 2024).
+Demonstrations are selected based on information gain from simulated counterfactuals, with belief updates performed via Bayesian filters (Jayaraman et al., 2024).

 This illustration highlights the complexity of teaching human groups by modeling different belief states.
 Top-left shows three individuals with different beliefs about the robot’s decision-making.
 These beliefs are used to generate targeted or aggregated representations shown at the bottom: individual beliefs (distinct understanding per person), team common belief (intersection of all), and team joint belief (union of all).
 The robot uses these representations to adapt its explanations for improved understanding across the team.